 After we had toured the whole ground, our Tuk Tuk drive brought us to the real village where the locals live.
-Buffalos, rice fields, old ladies on bikes and many happy children make it such a nice get away from busy Phnom Penh.
-There is a magnificent but a bit run down temple complex as well making Silk Island a unique and not too overcrowded day trip worth your time, that make it one of the top places to visit in Cambodia.
+Buffalos, rice fields, old ladies on bikes and many happy children make it such a nice getaway from busy Phnom Penh.
+There is a magnificent but a bit run down temple complex as well making Silk Island a unique and not too overcrowded day trip worth your time, that makes it one of the top places to visit in Cambodia.

 By: Travel For Life Now

 Located halfway between Siem Reap and Phnom Penh, Kampong Thom, one of the top places to visit in Cambodia, is the perfect place to stop for a day or two.
 Located beside the Steung Sean River, it is the definition of a sleepy town.